Director – Marketing & Creative Industries

 Christina is a practical and logical thinker with natural attention to detail that allows her to effectively manage multiple departments within the organisation’s overall corporate model, including HR, production, co-ordination and logistics.

 With a side passion in festival and event management she has worked on a number of significant multicultural events including World Refugee Day and Asia Pacific Cities Summit.
-Her broad multicultural, music and finance background brings a depth to her ability to oversee the business operations at BEMAC.
+Her broad multicultural, music and finance background brings a depth to her ability to oversee the venue management of the Queensland Multicultural Centre..

 Nihad’s career with BEMAC has spanned an incredible 20 years.
 Three years after arriving in Brisbane as a Bosnian refugee, Nihad decided to shed his mechanic career and apply for the position of caretaker at the heritage-listed Yugumba building, which was BEMAC’s home for almost 20 years.